neo-project/docs/en-us/node/private-chain.md

 ## 3,Create a wallet

 First, we have created four wallet files, namely wallet1.db3 - wallet4.db3.
-This step can be executed in both the PC version of the wallet and the command line wallet, where the following figure is a screenshot of the the command line client.
+This step can be executed in both the PC version of the wallet and the command line wallet, where the following figure is a screenshot of the command line client.

 ![image](http://docs.antshares.org/images/2017-05-17_11-17-30.jpg)

-Once a wallet has been created and its corresponding public key saved, (ie. saved to a txt file), directly copy the public key or use the `list key` command in [CLI Command](cli.md) to view the public key and then copy it.
+Once a wallet has been created and its corresponding public key saved, (i.e. saved to a txt file), directly copy the public key or use the `list key` command in [CLI Command](cli.md) to view the public key and then copy it.

 Afterwards, copy the four wallets to the four virtual machine node directory.